dakula009/China_CoronaVirus_Data_Miner/README.md

 #### Update 02-15-20: Added country level data (current + historical); Added death rate and heal rate to all levels.

+#### Update 02-26-20: Updated the script to cope with recent changes on data source format

 ⚠️ Disclaimer / Warning!
 This repository/project is intended for Educational/Research Purposes ONLY.
 Please do not use it for any other non-educational or non-research reason and definitely don't depend on it for anything important!